 causes, and treatments of Apnea is available below.

 Treatment plans for apnea are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, returns normal spontaneous breathing and decreases the risk of developing serious complications, such as ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, returns normal spontaneous breathing and decreases the risk of developing serious complications, such as respiratory acidosis and ...more treatments »

 Diagnosing apnea and its underlying cause may be delayed or missed people who experience most types of apnea will lose consciousness and cannot help themselves and seek care.
 They also may not be found quickly.
 In the case of obstructive sleep apnea, people are often completely unaware that have periods of apnea while they sleep. ...more misdiagnosis »